Things To Do In Bhimashankar For An Adventurous Vacation

 Photo: Jayesh Singh / Unsplash

 For trekking enthusiasts, the Gupt Bhimashankar trek is an exciting adventure that offers breathtaking views and hidden treasures along the way.
 This moderately challenging trek takes you through dense forests, waterfalls, and ancient caves.
-Along the route, trekkers will discover the hidden “Gupt Bhimashankar” shrine, which is believed to be the original location of the Bhimashankar Jyotirlinga.
+Along the route, trekkers will discover the hidden “Gupt Bhimashankar” shrine.
+This is believed to be the original location of the Bhimashankar Jyotirlinga.
 The trek provides a perfect combination of adventure and spirituality, making it one of the best things to do in Bhimashankar for outdoor lovers.

 Best Time To Visit: July to September